 For me, that’s no big deal because I am an annual passholder.
 Annual passholders can park for free in the theme park parking lots.
 However, we are still subject to daily parking fees at the resorts like any other Disney Resort guest.

-Parking at the Disney Theme Parks
+Disney World Theme Parks Parking

-Our next area of Disney World parking takes a look at the theme parks.
-The daily parking fees for all four of the Disney parks are as follows:
+Daily parking fees for all four of the Disney parks are as follows:

 - Preferred Parking ($45-$50 per day)